miyagawa/Webhook-Growler/README.md

 See http://www.reversehttp.net/ for details.

-COPYRIGHT & LICENSE
+## COPYRIGHT & LICENSE

-Tatsuhiko Miyagawa 2009-
+Copyright Tatsuhiko Miyagawa 2009-

 This software is free software, licensed under the same terms as Perl 5.